cl-trier/.github/profile/README.md

 ## 🔬 Research Repositories

-Below you’ll find an overview of research-related repositories, grouped by project or research topic.
+Below you’ll find an overview of research-related repositories, grouped by project.

 ---